Hedgehog Reconstruction of Polygons: Non-Central Sections and Slabs: Preliminaries

-For a convex body $K$ in $\R^2$, \textit{a supporting line} $H$ of $K$ is a line that intersects the boundary of $K$ but not the interior of $K$. \textit{The support function} $h_K$ of $K$ corresponds a unit vector $\xi \in S^1$ to the distance from the origin to the supporting line $H(\xi)$ with the normal vector $\xi$.
+For a convex body $K$ in $\R^2$, \textit{a supporting line} $H$ of $K$ is a line that intersects the boundary of $K$ but not the interior of $K$. \textit{The support function} $h_K$ of $K$ corresponds $\xi \in S^1$ to the signed distance from the origin to the supporting line $H(\xi)$ with the normal vector $\xi$.
 Thus,

 and

 For $\xi \in S^1$, two parallel supporting lines of $K$ with normal vector $\xi$ determine a slab $S_K(\xi)$,